Creating a Career Development Plan: Tips and Strategies

 Steps to Develop Your Career Development Plan

-Creating a career development plan requires evaluating strengths and weaknesses in skillsets then implementing active steps to professional improvement.
+Making a career development plan is about evaluating your strengths and weaknesses in skillsets then taking active steps toward professional advancement.

-The first step to create your career development plan is to review your current skills, abilities as well as areas for improvement.
+The first step in establishing your career development plan is to review your abilities, capabilities, strengths, and areas where improvement is needed.

 Ask yourself these questions: